Joane Cardinal-Schubert High School

 Joane Cardinal-Schubert High School (JCS) is a public high school in Calgary, Alberta, Canada operated by the Calgary Board of Education.
 It was founded in 2018 and the first year of attendance was 1129 students.
-It has approximately 1,800 students and 60 staff members.
+It has approximately 2104 students and around 96 staff members.
 It is named after the artist Joane Cardinal-Schubert.
 The school's mascot is a raven.

 Academics

 Teaching and learning at Joane Cardinal-Schubert follows conventional classroom standards - students receive instruction in the classroom, and apply learned concepts through homework.
 Unlike the rest of the Calgary Board of Education, academic performance is determined through "outcome based reporting".

 Advanced Placement (AP)

-Joane Cardinal-Schubert is advertised as an AP-offering school.
+Joane Cardinal-Schubert is an AP-offering school.